-Vibrant, nourishing, and packed with umami flavors, Thai Vegetable Cauliflower Fried Rice with Cashews comes together with ease and makes a hearty Thai inspired dinner.
+Vibrant, nourishing, and packed with umami flavors, Thai Vegetable Cauliflower Fried Rice with Cashews comes together with ease and makes a hearty Thai inspired plant based dinner.
 Top it with an optional fried egg or prepared tofu to stretch this main further. vegan + vegetarian + gluten free

 Have you tried cauliflower rice?

 Being that cauliflower is one of my most favorite vegetables, I knew I’d be a fan long before I tried it.
 Cauliflower’s versatility is endless.
-I find it steps in fabulously on the plant focused table for things like shrimp, scallops and fish, and even steak (my dad would roll his eyes).
+I find it steps in fabulously on the plant based table for things like shrimp, scallops and fish, and even steak (my dad would roll his eyes).
 But rice…. who knew?

 It’s super simple to create cauliflower rice too.
 All you need is a food processor to break the cauliflower down into little rice bits, then it’s ready to use in a recipe.

-I prefer to rice my own cauliflower as opposed to buying it pre-riced.
+For cauliflower fried rice, I prefer to rice my own cauliflower as opposed to buying it pre-riced.
 Those little cauliflower bits are a sort of a mess, but here’s why I DIY:

 - I can buy whole cauliflower from local farms and co-op when in season